PPPI/pppi.github.io/index.md

 ---
 layout: default
 ---
+# Profir-Petru Pârțachi's Homepage

+I am a PhD Student at University College London working with Dr Earl T. Barr, http://earlbarr.com/, on improving project health by applying Machine Learning to problems from Software Engineering.
+Some of my projects are listed on this page.

 # Projects

 ## Projects part of my Doctoral work under the supervision of [Dr. Earl T. Barr](http://earlbarr.com/).